Skip to main content

 4. What's next

-Once the bindings are successfully built, you will see the MoproiOSBindings and/or MoproAndroidBindings folders.
+Once the bindings are successfully built, you will see the MoproiOSBindings, MoproAndroidBindings, MoproReactNativeBindings and/or mopro_flutter_bindings folders.

 Next, you have two options: